Effective Detox Strategies for Benzodiazepine Dependency

 Slowly: Very slowly.

-There are internationally recognised guidelines developed by the late professor Heather Ashton as to how to safely reduce and stop benzodiazepines.
-The process can not be speeded up.
+There are internationally recognized guidelines developed by the late professor Heather Ashton as to how to safely reduce and stop benzodiazepines.
+The process can not be sped up.

 In a nutshell, the more you take and the longer you have taken them, the longer it will take to safely come off them.